 - If the background is a grounded metal or device plate, please look for a low-impedance connection between profile rail and background. - Connect the profile rail with the protected earth conductor.
-For this purpose there is a bolt with M6-thread. - The minimum cross-section of the cable to the protected earth conductor has to be 10mm. - Stick the power supply to the profile rail and pull it to the left side to the grounding bolt of the profile rail. - Fix the power supply by screwing. - Take a backplane bus connector and click it at the CPU from the backside like shown in the picture. - Stick the CPU to the profile rail right from the power supply and pull it to the power supply.

-Repeat this procedure with the peripheral modules, by clicking a backplane bus connector, stick the module right from the modules you've already fixed, click it downwards and connect it with the backplane bus connector of the last module and bolt it.
+For this purpose there is a bolt with M6-thread. - The minimum cross-section of the cable to the protected earth conductor has to be 10mm2. - Stick the power supply to the profile rail and pull it to the left side to the grounding bolt of the profile rail. - Fix the power supply by screwing. - Take a backplane bus connector and click it at the CPU from the backside like shown in the picture. - Stick the CPU to the profile rail right from the power supply and pull it to the power supply. - Click the CPU downwards and bolt it like shown. - Repeat this procedure with the peripheral modules, by clicking a backplane bus connector, stick the module right from the modules you've already fixed, click it downwards and connect it with the backplane bus connector of the last module and bolt it.